AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-performance-report/create-a-program-performance-report.md

 See great stats on your programs with this report.

-1. [Create a report in a program](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the **Program Performance** [report type](/help/marketo/product-docs/reporting/basic-reporting/report-types/report-type-overview.md).
+1. [Create a report in a program](/help/marketo/product-docs/reporting/basic-reporting/creating-reports/create-a-report-in-a-program.md) and select the **[!UICONTROL Program Performance]** [report type](/help/marketo/product-docs/reporting/basic-reporting/report-types/report-type-overview.md).
-1. Click the **Report** tab.
+1. Click the **[!UICONTROL Report]** tab.
 1. You're there!
 Explore your report to see how your programs are doing.

    ![](assets/image2014-9-18-17-3a23-3a2.png)